RobinLinus/coins-legacy/bitcoin-lite-network.md

 - SPV proofs can prove output paths succinctly.
 - Analogously, for any *spent* output there is a spending *input path*.
 - Mapping from output path to a block is simple if one knows the headers chain.
+- Their natural order corresponds to their chronological order

 ## UTXO paths